P102 (E) Rev. 16

 The priority of child support does not apply when the child support and spouse or common-law partner support are payable under different court orders or written agreements and the recipients are different people.

-When he filed his 2012 income tax and benefit return, Mark could not deduct the spousal support payments because he did not fully pay his child support.
+When he filed his 2015 return, Mark could not deduct the spousal support payments because he did not fully pay his child support.

-For more information, see Interpretation Bulletin IT-530, Support Payments.
+For more information, see Income Tax Folio S1-F3-C3, Support Payments.

 If you and another person were required to make support payments for a child and, as a result, no one would be entitled to claim the amount for an eligible dependant for the child, you can still claim that amount as long as you and the other person(s) paying support agree that you will make the claim.
 If you cannot agree who will claim this amount for the child, neither of you can make the claim.